 Western Electric/Lucent Technologies

-Details on Western Electric (later Lucent Technologies) modern switching systems
+Details on Western Electric (later Lucent Technologies) digital switching systems

-Details on other modern switching systems of note that are not mentioned above.
+Details on other digital switching systems of note that are not mentioned above.

-An overview on “softswitches”, the next generation telephone switching system that use Internet routing technologies to switch and route telephone calls.
+An overview on carrier grade packet switching (often called “softswitches”) which is the next generation telephone switching system that use Internet routing technologies (often called Voice over IP) to switch and route telephone calls.

 Wikipedia article that lists common and not-so common telephone switches of today and yesterday.